Astig-1982/The-Exoplanet-Project/README.md

 #### Implementation:

 In the function created in app.py file for displaying the profile, I've used count() method on the items from the the user's collection.

+## Testing:

+Planning for this project took a significant amount of a time as this was my first time working with databases.

+### Testing Stories:

+#### W3C Validation Service:

+* I have tested my **HTML** code using [The W3C Markup Validation Service](https://validator.w3.org/).
+As expected, it has found errors related to the use of jinja (DOCTYPE not declared, head element missing the required instance of child element title).
+I have ingnored this errors as they were due of the use of jinja.
+I have used the W3 Markup Validation more to find any errors like unclosed divs or double use if id's.
+It has actually found a couple of unclosed divs and a double use of an id.
+I have corrected the respective errors.
+It has also found one more error not related to the use of jinja - 'The element button must not appear as a descendant of the anchor element'.
+As I was advanced on my project with little time left until my deadline, I have decided to treat this error as a bug (see my [Bugs](#bugs) section) as all the styling for almost each individual button have been already set in the style.css.
+In the very nearest future I will remove all buttons from the anchor tags and style the achors.
+* I have tested my **CSS** code using [CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+It has found no errors.

+#### Register with an account:

+* I have tested this feature multiple times as it was my first time ever working both with session variables and databases.
+The code checks if the user exists in the users collection and if it does a flash message will appear displaying the username already exists.
+If it doesn't, the username and hashed passwords will be inserted into the users collection in the database.
+Then the code initiates the ‘session’ for the user signing them in.
+To test this feature I've created a few temporary accounts in order to test that the registration worked as intended, checking what values were passed and stored in the database.

+#### Deleting and account:

+* The code will first delete entirely the user's collection from the database.
+Then it removes the user object from the 'users' collection and logs the user out.
+To test this feature I've created a few temporary accounts, created the user's collection by adding to favourites list and deleted the profile.
+Afterwords I was checking the database to check if both the user object and the collection have been removes.
+It works as intended.
+I did this several times with succesful outcomes.

+#### Sign out of an account:

+* I've simply created a function using session.pop and redirecting the user to the login page once she/he's logged out.
+Testing this feature was very strigh forward, all I had to do was log into a previously created account and click the log out button in the navigation.
+I have used google dev tools to check if the session was cleared and the user was no longer logged in.
+The test has passed succesfuly base on the above criteria.